perkowitz/issho/doc/getting-started.md

 These are instructions for setting up Issho on a portable, headless Raspberry Pi.
 The same instructions will also work for a Mac or other Unix machine; just skip the steps about booting the Pi directly into Hachi.
-Hachi should also run on Windows, but it's untested.
+Hachi should also run on Windows, but it's mostly untested.

 For these instructions, I'll assume basic familiarity with Unix and the ability to find and install standard tools.